 Do not try and “push” beyond this running injury as shin splints need time to heal and some are more prone to getting shin splints due to running form, flat feet or over-pronation, and weaker muscles in your core.

 Shin splints should be iced for at least 20 minutes upwards of 6-8 times a day (taking breaks every 3-4 hours) from anywhere to 2-7 days.
 This does not mean continuing running but rather giving your body time to heal.
 Setbacks can occur in running, but you can recover given enough time and proper treatment.
 If you find that the pain is not going away, anti-inflammatory medicine such as ibuprofen or aspirin (commonly referred to as Nonsteroidal anti-inflammatory drugs) may help but be very wary of the side effects such as ulcers or increased risk of bleeding.

 If you have any doubts about your treatment path or are not getting better, do not hesitate to contact your doctor.
 They may prescribe physical therapy, differing painkillers, or orthotic inserts for your shoes.
 Once you have recovered, work back into your running schedule, being careful not to overdo it but rather listening to your body for cues that it has recovered.

 How to Prevent Shin Splints

 There are several methods to strengthen and support your shins in order to prevent shin splints.
 These are as follows:

 - Make sure that you have adequate shoe cushioning or that your shoes don’t need to be replaced.
-If you aren’t sure if you shoes need to be replaced or changed for a different type, head to your local running store as they tend to be staffed by runners and specialists in running motion.
+If you aren’t sure if your shoes need to be replaced or changed for a different type, head to your local running store, as they tend to be staffed by runners and specialists in running motion.
 They may even recommend shoe inserts depending on your foot type.